bergholt/triptych/README.md

 - 72 lines of code
 - 72 outputs when run
 ## Inspiration
-**The Antikythera mechanism** — the bronze, hand-cranked calculator (c.
-2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle. *Sun* keeps the gesture but drops the bronze: one variant per eclipse of Saros 126.
-Where the mechanism was bound to a longitude, the grid is placeless, anchored only by the deictic *now*.
+**The Antikythera mechanism** — a hand-cranked bronze calculator from around the 2nd century BCE.
+One of its dials was a spiral marked with the eclipses it could predict across the Saros cycle, a single glyph for each. *Sun* keeps that gesture, one mark per eclipse, but nothing of the machine itself: no bronze, no gears, no fixed longitude to read it from.
+A grid needs no place to stand.
+The only thing locating these poems is the *now* at the close of each line.
-**Howard Russell Butler's eclipse triptych** (1918 Baker, Oregon; 1923 Lompoc, California; 1925 Middletown, Connecticut): three oil paintings of total solar eclipses, recorded in rapid shorthand during the few minutes of totality and reconstructed for the Hayden Planetarium.
-Butler's three-panel form, and his treatment of the corona as at once a scientific record and an aesthetic object, is the precedent for the triptych: three videos, three nouns, one transient event encoded for later realization.
+**Howard Russell Butler's eclipse triptych** — three oil paintings of total eclipses (Baker, Oregon, 1918; Lompoc, California, 1923; Middletown, Connecticut, 1925).
+Butler worked from shorthand notes scribbled during the few minutes of totality, then rebuilt the full canvases afterward for the Hayden Planetarium.
+His three-panel form is the model for the triptych here, and so is the double life he gave each painting: a piece of scientific record that is also a thing made to be looked at.
+Three videos, three nouns, one brief event written down to be built later.
 ## Further reading
 For the full essay on heteroglossia, chronotopes, and glossematics, see [bergholt.net/glossary](https://bergholt.net/glossary).
 ## License